Our Pupil Premium Champions are...

 Embed a flexible intervention of Pre-Teaching throughout the school.

-Embed the new Feedback Policy (replacing the old marking policy) so that pupils receive high quality - in the moment feedback - which will ensure that all pupils are success when learning new skills in each lesson.
+Embed the new Feedback Policy (replacing the old marking policy) so that pupils receive high quality - in the moment feedback - which will ensure that all pupils are successful when learning new skills in each lesson.

 All teaching staff will be engaging in a Vocabulary Project (supported by Babcock LDP) to ensure all pupils understand and are able to use a wider range of vocabulary.